ishwarya-asokan/demo-for-creating-repository-and-branches/README.md

 # selenium_excercises
-this repository is to create automation code for selenium
+this repository is to store automation code for selenium